robertf99/tfx-e2e/penguin-pipeline/readme.md

 - Compile and create pipeline to Kubeflow (Note: for tfx pipeline compile to succeed, the mount_pvc path shall have user write access, i.e, /tmp..)
 - To reflect change of components (ie models, pipeline definition), update TFX_IMGAGE in config.py and rerun docker build container image (by default is robertf99/penguin-e2e) and push.
 Note currently schema, data and pipeline_output are mounted as hostPath.
 - Trainer whl file needs to be put into pipeline root folder, or build into container image for kubeflow pipeline to access.
 Referencing .py file does not work
 - For Model Evaluator to run in kubeflow (TFDF model only), there needs to be a custom module file with just `import tensorflow_decision_forest` as part of Evaluator config to allow for tensorflow op registration(https://github.com/tensorflow/decision-forests/issues/14).
-Same as Trainer module file, this custom module needs to be convert to whl or built into container image under pipeline root path.
-Currently due to TFDF has no Mac distribution, this step is currently done in docker image (`tfx pipeline create  --pipeline-path=kubeflow_e2e_runner.py --endpoint=http://host.docker.internal:8080 --engine=kubeflow`)
+Same as Trainer module file, this custom module will be convert to whl and copied from system /tmp/tfx/... path to mounted system path ./kubeflow.
+- Pipeline root folder can be set to gs://penguin-pipeline/pipeline-output/penguin-e2e.
+For this to work, ml-pipeline-ui service in kubeflow needs to be patched.

 ## Local Full Kubeflow Deployment (Notebook Server etc)
 - Install kind: brew install kind